State Farm Renters Insurance Review of 2023

 While renters insurance is not legally required of renters in any state, some landlords require proof of renters insurance to protect tenants’ belongings.

-At PropertyNest, we recommend renters insurance for every renter because a landlord’s property insurance won’t protect tenants’ personal belongings or personal liability.
+At PropertyNest, we recommend renters insurance for every renter because a landlord’s property insurance won’t protect tenants’ personal belongings or liability.

 Policies & Coverage